raczu/DSW-schedule-scrapper/README.md

     ```
 **:warning: Warning:** Make sure the pasted link is in quotes!

 After a short while the script will open the browser, select the proper date on the calendar, then save the data and close the browser.
-When finished, two messages should pop up informing that the files have been generated corectly.
+When finished, two messages should pop up informing that the files have been created corectly.

 <p align="center">
     <img src="images/terminal.png" alt="image-3">
 </p>

 Done!
 The files should appear in the same path which we ran the script.
-The first one with the `.json` extension may be interesting for some people to use it for something, while we are only intrested in the file `DSW.ics` which is a generated schedule that we can import to any calendar application.
+The first one with the `.json` extension may be interesting for some people to use it for something, while we are only intrested in the file `DSW.ics` which is a schedule that we can import to any calendar application.

 ## Requirements